 To better explore and understand Black history in Miami, visit Historic Charles Avenue.
 It’s where Coconut Grove’s first Black community, primarily Bahamians, settled in the late 19th century when they came to farm the land or work at the area’s first hotel, the Peacock Inn.

 Along the tree-lined street, you will find conch-style homes, many churches, the now-closed Coconut Grove Playhouse, and the Coconut Grove Cemetery.

 Coconut Grove Cemetery

 Lastly, for a bit of spooky history, stop by Coconut Grove Cemetery, adjacent to the Charlotte Jane Memorial Cemetery.
 The cemetery, purchased for $140 in 1913, was initially for Bahamian settlers, making it an essential piece of Miami’s Black history.

 Another interesting fact?
 The cemetery is home to 12 “head and shoulder stones,” which you’ll be hard-pressed to find anywhere else in the country.

-Family Activities in Coconut Grove
+Family-Friendly Activities and Things to Do in Coconut Grove

 If you’re in the Grove with the family, there are a few extra fun things you’ll want to add to your Coconut Grove, Miami itinerary.